Skimming and Fraud Preventative Practices at your Gas Station

 Because the labels state they are meant to prevent tampering, their presence discourages thieves.
 But with more technology enhancements, the labels are not the only preventative measure you should take to be effective in curbing this type of criminal activity.
 Not only should the labels be properly installed, but the labels AND the pumps should be regularly monitored.

 - Place the sticker over the opening of the dispenser access panel – not across the hinge.
 Record the sticker’s serial number and the fueling position, and note scratches and dents.
 That way, new damage can be flagged as evidence of tampering.
+Use a unique signature that you will recognize when checking the labels.

 - Consider taking photos inside and outside the dispensers for an accurate record of “as-is” condition.

-- Visually inspect every dispenser at least once daily.
+- Visually inspect inside every dispenser at least once daily.
 This can be done as part of shift change procedures.

 - Give employees an inspection checklist and train them to use it.